icylace/CursorRuler/README.md

       "synchronized":   true
     }

 **cursor_rulers**:  The column positions relative to the cursor position where dynamic cursor rulers appear.
-0 represents the cursor position so
+They can be any decimal number.
+0 represents the current cursor position so

     "cursor_rulers": [0]